Admissions Requirements for Nursing Programs

 - All official transcripts from colleges or universities previously attended

-- Unencumbered current license to practice as a registered nurse issued by New Hampshire of another jurisdiction
+- Unencumbered current license to practice as a registered nurse issued by New Hampshire or another jurisdictionn

 - Completed associate degree, baccalaureate degree, or diploma from an accredited program in nursing